 Please note that parking in Bouddi National Park is $8 per vehicle for the whole day.

 Before you start the Maitland Bay walking trail, be sure to visit the small but charming information centre.

 The building was once the Old Maitland Store and residence, one of the earliest homes in the Killcare Heights area.
 The store is associated with the history of Bouddi National Park and the development of Killcare Heights.

 The information centre is open from 11am until 3pm in weekends and on public holidays.
 Facilities include a parking area, a public phone and drinking water.

 The park boasts exciting bushwalks, several campgrounds and some of the most beautiful and secluded beaches in New South Wales.

-A popular walking trail in Bouddi National Park is the Maitland Bay Track that takes you down to the picture-perfect beach of Maitland Bay.
+The Maitland Bay Track is a popular walking trail in Bouddi National Park that takes you down to the picture-perfect beach of Maitland Bay.